 We decided to lay out the reasoning behind why it is now a great time to start a company and asked trusted advisors and investors for their thoughts on the subject.

-Why is now the best time to start up a company?
+Why now is the best time to start up a company

 "The last recession gave birth to Square, Stripe, CreditKarma, NerdWallet, Uber, Airbnb, WhatsApp, Instagram, and others.
 Whatever changes we face in this pandemic- positive or negative, they bring up new customer needs.

 Online education and e-commerce have seen the type of growth that wasn't expected for another decade.
 It opens up many new avenues of opportunity, and we're excited to invest in companies building the future!"
 Sheel Mohnot, Founding Partner @Better Tomorrow Ventures.

 1. Acceleration of the inevitable: in person to digital

 The new global context has forced people to migrate a lot faster from offline to online, meaning that several solutions to replace offline interactions are a real and immediate need.

 Trying to build a telemedicine solution before would probably have a high customer acquisition cost and a prolonged adoption rate - not anymore.